yetulaxman/linux-2/_tutorials/02a-hello-world.md

 #### What is the default image tag used in `hello-world` example?

 By default, image is pulled with `latest` tag.
 It is possible to pull an image with a specified tag and is actually a good practice to use specific tag name for reproducible research.
-Tag provides a version control like mechanism for docker images.
+Tag provides a version control-like mechanism for docker images.

 Congratulations, you have run a “Hello-World” Docker successfully !!!

 ## Exercises

-1. Run a container from a image named "Welcome to CSC !" from DockerHub and execute a command inside that container so that output from the container is "hello-world".
+1. Run a container from a image named "alpine" from DockerHub and execute a command inside that container so that output from the container is "Welcome to CSC !"

 2. How would you run the same *hello-world example* from docker registry with fully qualified reference path for image?
 Name few third-party docker registries besides DockerHub.